 Welcome to rural chic in a cultured landscape and community spirit in a place with soul.
-Stroll the main streets of nearly twenty towns and villages lined with shops, galleries and studios, cafes and pubs; each is unique and memorable, with its own character and sense of place.
+Explore the main streets of nearly twenty towns and villages lined with shops, galleries and studios, cafes and pubs; each is unique and memorable, with its own character and sense of place.
 From Macclesfield and Meadows in the south to Kersbrook, Gumeracha and Birdwood in the north, discover the gems that can only be discovered by parking the car and going for a stroll.

 Home of historic Stangate House and Aldgate Pump Hotel, this pretty village has a handful of shops and cafés, including stylish FRED Eatery showcasing local produce and Yuki in the Hills for Japanese.
 Stay the night in some of the region's best bed and breakfast accommodation.